-This functionality is only available if you have the Document Control Module.
+NOTE: This functionality is available only if you have the Document Control Module.

 Documenting correspondence is a very important part of business record keeping.
 Using the various 6-11-8 Correspondence menu commands, you can write letters and keep records of your correspondence with clients, subcontractors, architects, engineers, and so forth.